lucerion/pub_sub_hub/apps/observer/README.md

 # Observer

-Observe new changes of a Resource
+Service that observes a resource changes